 If you want to learn more about color, definitely check out my interview with Leatrice Eiseman of the Eiseman Center for Color Information & Training and the Pantone Color Institute in episode 23.

-If you’re interested in enhancing your branding expertise, I have an Accessible Branding course coming out soon.
+If you’re interested in enhancing your branding expertise, I have an Accessible Branding course.
 It will help set you apart from other designers who aren’t bringing up accessibility, which is the majority of them.

 You’ll be helping them reach more people, and they will be seen in a more favorable light by their audience, which is great for branding and for business.